HISPlayer/MetaSpatial-SDK/quickstart-guide.md

 This guide introduces the basic steps required to integrate and initialize playback functionality using the SDK.

 ## 1. Import Package
-First, extract the SDK from the `.zip` file, copy the `hisplayer-sdk-version.aar` file and place it in your module’s libs/ directory.
+First, extract the SDK from the `.zip` file, copy the `hisplayer-sdk-version.aar` file and place it in your project module’s libs/ directory.
 If that directory does not exist, create it manually.

 <p align="center">
 <img src="./images/libs-folder.jpg" style="width: 350px; height: auto;">